kabilan1290/Github_CheatSheet/README.md

 git rebase               ==> the process of moving or combining a sequence of commits to a new base commit.

+git rebase --interactive ==> We can interactively edit the history.

 git pull --rebase        ==> to avoid conflicts when u made some changes in local repo.

 git branch test          ==> creates a branch test.